Everything You’d Ever Want to Know About Me (and then some)

 And guess what?
 I’m still there!
 My family and I live in a solar-powered house and drive an electric car to reduce our carbon footprint.
 My favorite ways to pass the time are to read, play Scrabble, hike, and write.
 My literary novel, Requiem for Locusts, explores how people react when confronted by a psychotic individual whose life is more out of control than their own.
 Much of it was inspired by my mentally-ill sister, diagnosed after years of visual and auditory hallucinations with Velo-Cardio-Facial Syndrome.

 Since Requiem, I’ve forayed into the greatest love of my past: middle-grade fiction.
-I’ve been a finalist in the PNWA Literary Contest for two MG manuscripts and hope someday to become a published author in this delightful genre…
+I’ve been a finalist in the PNWA Literary Contest for three MG manuscripts and hope someday to become a published author in this delightful genre…

 There are few books I have read where I stopped mid-paragraph and said, “Wow.
 This is really good writing.”
 Wendy Parciak’s debut novel Requiem for Locusts is one of them.Jennifer Melville, Story Circle Book Reviews